UCLA Extension Writers' Program: History

 The Regents of the University of California established University Extension in 1891.
 A permanent Extension office was opened in Los Angeles in 1917.
 Extension moved to the UCLA campus in 1948, and subsequently to its location at Gayley and LeConte in 1971.
 The UCLA Extension Writers' Program was established in 1966.

 Dr. Linda Venis served as the Director of the Writers' Program from August 1986 until June 2016, when she retired.
 In October 2016, Charles Jensen was hired to head up the Program.

 Program

 The Writers' Program offers approximately 400 annual onsite and online courses including beginning, intermediate, and advanced-level courses in fiction, memoir, personal essay, poetry, playwriting, editing, publishing, and screenwriting.
 Courses are taught by a roster of more than 200 published or produced writing professionals.

 Students may choose from five certificate programs (Fiction, Creative Nonfiction, Feature Film Writing, Television Writing and Film and TV Comprehensive) for a structured course of study, as well as four specializations for a focused approach to a specific topic.
-The James Kirkwood Literary Prize was established in 1991 in memory of James Kirkwood to honor the literary achievements of new generations of fiction writers.
-The UCLA Extension Screenplay Competition replaced the Diane Thomas Screenwriting Award in 2006.